News Explorer

 After marking all as read

-After clearing read items
+After clearing read articles

 Open links with Determines whether title and article links should be opened in the built-in Safari view controller, with Safari view controller in Reader view modus, the default URL handler or with an external browser, like Chrome or Brave.
 The default handler can also open custom apps for certain news URL's.
 For example, when the The Guardian app is installed, all taps on links in news articles in The Guardian will be opened in The Guardian app, instead of Safari.